 Located south of the city of Atlanta, the biggest and most influential city in the state of Georgia, this gateway airport has five runways stretching East to West, which runways serve an extensive and busy network of taxiways, terminals, and maintenance facilities.

-Hartsfield-Jackson Atlanta International Airport is home to one of North America’s larger carriers, Delta Airlines, and by extension its Skyteam partners, in fact it is Delta’s main hub in the United States.
+Hartsfield-Jackson Atlanta International Airport is home to one of North America’s larger carriers, Delta Airlines, and by extension its Skyteam partners, in fact, it is Delta’s central hub in the United States.
 It also houses Delta’s technical arm, Delta Techops.

-For those who want to see some rare commercial planes, Atlanta is a must-visit.
+Atlanta is a must-visit for those who want to see some rare commercial planes.
 On my visit I could notice how prevalent, types such as the Boeing 717, 757, and 767 still are.
 Delta is the world’s largest operator of the small and versatile Boeing 717.

 The Boeing 717 or Mc Donnell Douglas MD-95, built under the Boeing trade name was the last and final version of the popular DC-9 twinjet.
 With more than eighty 717s in its inventory, Delta utilizes the good economics of this rare airplane to cover most of its short-haul domestic network in and out of Atlanta.